hapostgres/pg_auto_failover/src/bin/pg_autoctl/README.md

   - files with a names that start with `ini_` implement our higher level facilities to handle configuration written in the INI format.

-  - files with a names that starts with `pg` implement abstrations used to handle a Postgres service:
+  - files with a names that starts with `pg` implement abstractions used to handle a Postgres service:

 	  - the `pgsql` module contains code to query the local Postgres